No matter how great your website is, if visitors are having a hard time opening up and navigating, don’t even think about making a dent online!

-Credibility is the single most important asset for any business, far superior than owning assets worth billions of dollars.
+Credibility is the single most important asset for any business, far superior to owning assets worth billions of dollars.
 If your website doesn’t reflect that credibility in its look and feel, visitors will leave and hardly come back again.

 Poor design and content make your website highly unreliable.
-If your site isn’t HTTPS secured, and doesn’t have that professional content and design, you’ll have a hard time showing yourself as a trustable brand.
+If your site isn’t HTTPS secured and doesn’t have that professional content and design, you’ll have a hard time showing yourself as a trustable brand.
 People need to trust you when they read your content.
 And nobody can do this better than yourself.
 Grammatical errors, rundown mistakes, poorly designed layout all make for a perfect recipe of disaster.

 If you’re a business, there should be a dedicated page of case studies.
-Not only do case studies go a long way in helping you reach more audiences through SEO, but also instill confidence in your visitors.
+Not only do case studies go a long way in helping you reach more audiences through SEO, but they also instill confidence in your visitors.